orkunkaraduman/p5-Object-Base/README.md

 # NAME

-Object::Base - Multi-threaded base class to establish a class deriving relationship with base classes
+Object::Base - Multi-threaded base class to establish a class deriving relationship with parent classes

 # VERSION

-version 1.02
+version 1.03

 # ABSTRACT

-Multi-threaded base class to establish a class deriving relationship with base classes
+Multi-threaded base class to establish a class deriving relationship with parent classes

         package Foo;
         use Object::Base;